Visit the institution website for COVID‑19 updates

 Overseas applicants will require IELTS with an overall score of 6.5 with no less than 5.5 in any category, or an equivalent accepted English qualification.

 Months of entry

-Our MSc Medical Microbiology is designed to enable you to develop an advanced theoretical understanding, together with the practical techniques you’ll need to apply those theories in a research or clinical context.
+We’ve designed our MSc Medical Microbiology to enable you to develop an advanced theoretical understanding, together with the practical techniques you’ll need to apply those theories in a research or clinical context.

-So, by the time you graduate, you should be equipped with the analytical techniques and diagnostic approaches required for practice at specialist level.
-In short, this course can open doors for your future and equip you for a career full of impact.
+By the time you graduate, you should be equipped with the analytical techniques and diagnostic approaches required for practice at a specialist level.

-This programme offers an avenue into a range of specialist fields like hospital science, biomedical and pharmaceutical industries.
-The subjects you’ll cover will not only help you prepare for you the Institute of Biomedical Science specialist examination and for the advanced practice that follows, but can also lay the groundwork for careers in research or teaching, or to pursue studies towards a PhD.
+This course offers an avenue into a range of specialist fields like hospital science, biomedical and pharmaceutical industries.
+The subjects you’ll cover will not only help you prepare for you the Institute of Biomedical Science higher specialist examination and the advanced practice that follows, but it can also lay the groundwork for careers in research or teaching, or to pursue studies towards a PhD.

 You’ll have careers support from the moment you join us and for up to three years after you’ve finished your course.
-We offer a range of services, both within the School of Healthcare Science and through the University’s Careers Service, with dedicated careers and employability advisers you can turn to for guidance and support.
+We offer a range of services, both within the Department of Life Sciences and through the University’s Careers Service, including dedicated careers and employability advisers you can turn to for guidance and support.

 Information for international students

 For more information to support your studies in the UK, including course details, how to apply, and living in the UK visit www.mmu.ac.uk/international

 Please check the latest Postgraduate prospectus for information on the tuition fees for each course.
 For further information on potential sources of funding for postgraduate students, visit http://www2.mmu.ac.uk/study/postgraduate/fees/